 Although we consider continuous-time recruitment patterns in our data-generating process, we maintain the discrete intervention effect structure.
-This modeling choice is motivated by two reasons.
-First, incorporating individual-level exposure time into the intervention effect introduces substantial complexity, particularly when the effect depends on the duration since each individual's enrollment; in this latter case, there has been little work to date on defining the treatment effect estimands that may be relevant and interpretable.
-Second, for cluster-level interventions that are typical in SW-CRTs, the provider or cluster exposure time is more relevant than individual exposure time, especially when the intervention targets organizational practices or policies in continuous recruitment short exposure designs.\cite{Hooper2016} Therefore, we continue to specify the intervention effect based on cluster-level exposure time (periods since intervention adoption) rather than individual-level exposure duration, depiste continuous-time individual recruitment.
-This helps us define the target estimands that are essential for our simulation study.
+This modeling choice is motivated by two considerations.
+First, incorporating individual-level exposure time into the intervention effect introduces substantial complexity, particularly when the effect depends on the duration since each individual's enrollment.
+To date, there has been little work on defining treatment effect estimands that are both relevant and interpretable in this setting.
+Second, for cluster-level interventions that are typical in SW-CRTs, the provider or cluster exposure time is more relevant than individual exposure time, especially when the intervention targets organizational practices or policies in continuous recruitment short exposure designs.\cite{Hooper2016} We therefore specify the intervention effect based on cluster-level exposure time (i.e., periods since intervention adoption), despite continuous-time individual recruitment.
+This allows us to more clearly define the target estimands based on existing literature \citep{Kenny2022,Maleyeff2022,Wang2024} for our simulation study.